 GHOST TOWN is an international literary magazine curated by California State University San Bernardino.
 We’re looking for fearless and inventive fiction, flash fiction, poetry, essays and translations.
-We publish one on-line issues per year.
-Our reading period is open year round.
+After Issue 10 is live, we will be closing submissions for a time to rest and regroup.

 Contributors to CSUSB’s literary magazines include Yusef Komunyakaa, Said Akl, Padgett Powell, Billy Collins, Laura Kasischke, William Stafford, Peter Orner, Allison Hedge Coke, Mark Irwin, Jeff Parker, Craig Santos Perez, Sandra Alcosser, Chris Bachelder, Hedy Habra, Bob Hicok, Yannis Ritsos, Nicole Kocot, Susan Straight, Jim Daniels, Joan Naviyuk Kane, Michael Martone, Matt Hart, Paul Hoover, Alex Lemon, Harriet Levin and Arda Collins.

 MEET OUR EDITORS